avanpo/job-shop-research/README.md

 ## Performance

 For some instances (those with sufficient machines relative to jobs), the lower bound given by the maximum job makespan is equal to the makespan of the optimal solution.
-This gives us certainty that we have found the optimal solution, whereas this is impossible to determine otherwise.
-The solutions with this property are marked as such.
+This gives us certainty that we have found an optimal solution, whereas this is impossible to determine otherwise.
+Note that optimal solutions may be very abundant in this case, so the time required to find one may not be realistic for solutions without this property.

 For instances with machine scarcity, the time shown is the time it took until there were 5 restarts that did not result in a better makespan.
 The assumption made is that the makespan is reasonably close to optimal at that point.
 The makespan does tend to converge quite fast, so more than 80% of the time is spent eeking out an extra 10% on the makespan.